HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 #### Stochastic gradient descent

-The first step in gradient descent is to find the gradient of the objective function:

-Gradient of MSVE w.r.t. weights of the approximator
+The first step in gradient descent is to find the gradient of the objective function (eg MSVE) w.r.t. the weights of $\hat v(s, \textbf w)$:

 ![wk1-MSVE-gradient.png](wk1-MSVE-gradient.png)